 - Access UK Check Sheet, which shows the date and time you submitted your application and your Unique Application Number.
 This check sheet appears at the end of your online visa application;

-- Evidence for all of the qualifications listed on your CAS.
+- Original evidence for all of the qualifications listed on your CAS.
 We can only accept a degree certificate or original transcript (N.B.
-BPTC and LPC students must provide an original transcript for their Qualifying Law Degree);
+BPTC and LPC students must provide an original transcript for their Qualifying Law Degree).
+We cannot accept copies or scans of your qualifications;

 - Proof of your English language ability (if this was a condition of your offer).